FrenkelS/keensource456tandy/README.md

 If the graphics are corrupted, you probably need to run `ADJMEM -16` before running this game.
 It needs 32k of video memory.

+The score box is disabled by default.
+The game runs faster this way.
-Pressing Backspace disables the score box.
-This speeds up the game.
+Pressing Backspace enables the score box.

 If you can create executables that are byte for byte 100% identical to the Keen 4 v1.4 EGA and CGA executables with K1n9_Duk3's reconstructed Commander Keen 4-6 source code, you can probably also compile this code.